jammc313/TT-method/ReadMe.md

 ---------------------------------------------------------

-Description of scripts:
+Brief description of included scripts:

-'get_file_name.py' - this script links keywords to full vcf file names and paths for ease of implementation.
+'get_file_name.py' - this links keywords to full vcf file names and paths for ease of implementation.
 The User should edit to include vcf file paths and a relevant keyword for each individual's vcfs.

 'count_sample_confs_per_ind_TT.py' & 'count_sample_confs_per_ind_TTO.py'.<br/>
 These scripts take all-sites vcfs as input, and return counts of sample configurations in 5MB blocks of the genome.
-Users should edit each script to include file paths for downloaded/created ancestral state files and vcf files.
+Users should edit each script to include file paths for ancestral state and vcf files.
 Resulting counts are outputted to 'DIR_counts_per_5cm_TT/' and 'DIR_counts_per_5cm_TTO/' respectively.

 'get_counts_TT.sh' and 'get_counts_TTO.sh'.<br/>
 These are example SLURM submission scripts that can be used to implement the above scripts for the 22 autosomes of the human genome, and for as many pairwise individual comparisons as desired.
 Users should edit to include relevant vcf keywords and SLURM commands.

 'get_estimates_TT.py'.<br/>
-This script uses the sample configuration counts previously obtained to estimate parameters including divergence times.
+This uses the sample configuration counts previously obtained to estimate parameters including divergence times.
 Results are outputted to 'DIR_estimates_TT/'.

 'get_estimates_TTO.py'.<br/>
 This script uses the sample configuration counts previously obtained to estimate parameters including divergence times.
 Results are outputted to 'DIR_estimates_TTO/'.